Aboot Shell

 Booting From the Aboot Shell

 Aboot boots the EOS software image (with the extension .swi), which is available in boot-config automatically if you take no action during the boot process.
 Suppose the boot process fails for any reason, such as an incorrectly configured software image.
-In that case, Aboot enters the shell, allowing you to correct the configuration or boot a software image manually.
+In that case, Aboot enters the shell, allowing you to manually correct the configuration or boot a software image.
 The boot command loads and boots an EOS software image file.

 The boot command syntax is